 We are particularly experienced in advising clients with large and varied operational and investment property portfolios.
 Our team is capable of taking on large and sophisticated development projects, where we handle everything from site acquisition and procurement onwards.

-We offer cutting-edge expertise in energy efficiency, sustainable procurement, renewable energy projects and modern construction methods, taking into account energy efficiency and climate change legislation.
+Our cutting-edge expertise includes energy efficiency, sustainable procurement, renewable energy projects and modern construction methods, taking into account energy efficiency and climate change legislation.

 We deal with issues of contaminated land in the context of the detailed property work we undertake.
 Every transaction has an environmental impact and we routinely obtain environmental searches on all matters.
 Where appropriate we obtain insurance for the client in relation to contaminated land issues before proceeding with the sale or purchase.